The Pros and Cons of Metal RoofingPublished on Thursday July 2, 2020

 The price balances out well when you consider the durability of the material, cost savings on maintenance and energy, and the average lifespan of a metal roof, but it is a substantial initial investment.

 Con: Difficult to Access

 Metal roofs are typically harder to walk on, especially if the weather has been bad and there is moisture on the surface of the roof.

 Additionally, if moss or algae has been given the chance to grow, metal roofs can become slick to walk on.
 This can make cleaning it difficult and even dangerous after storms.
 It’s always recommended to consult a qualified, trusted metal roofing professional when a roof inspection or repair is required since DIY maintenance can be riskier.

 Now you have a better understanding of the metal roofing pros and cons!
 When you see the big picture, the benefits of metal roofing are incredible.
 Interested in making the switch to metal roofing?
 Trust LONG for the job.
 Our metal roofs are more durable than wood, slate, and asphalt, and they’re algae, rust, and mold resistant.

 You can count on your metal roof from Long Roofing to last a lifetime.
-Call 866-270-7058 or visit us online today to get a quote, schedule a free, in-home consultation or find answers to any of your roofing questions.
+Visit us online today to get a quote, schedule a free, in-home estimate or find answers to any of your roofing questions.

 Interested in Long Home Products?